 The Bonds are general obligations of the County.
-The County irrevocably covenants and agrees that, for as long as any of the Bonds are outstanding and unpaid, each year it will include in its budget and levy an ad valorem tax upon all the property within the County subject to taxation in an amount that will be sufficient, together with all other revenues and money of the County legally available for such purposes, to pay the principal of and interest on the Bonds as the same will become due.
+The County irrevocably covenants and agrees that, for as long as any of the Bonds are outstanding and unpaid and unless the principal of and interest on the Bonds are paid from other sources, it will make annual levies of taxes without limitation as to rate or amount upon all of the property in the County subject to taxation in amounts sufficient to pay such principal and interest when due and will pay the same into the County's Unlimited Tax General Obligation Bond Redemption Fund.
+The full faith, credit, and resources of the County are irrevocably pledged for the annual levy and collection of said taxes and for the prompt payment of the principal of and interest on the Bonds when due.